hantsy/jakartaee9-starter-boilerplate/docs/deploy-payara.md

 Payara Community 5.2020.5 has introduced tech preview functionality to run Jakarta EE 9 on Payara Server and Micro, more details please go to the [release notes](https://docs.payara.fish/community/docs/5.2020.6/release-notes/release-notes-2020-5.html#_run_jakarta_ee_9_applications_in_tech_preview).

-Originally Payara was a fork of the open-sourced Glassfish, but it includes a bundle of new features that not existed in Glassfish.
+Payara is driven from Glassfish project, but it includes a bundle of new features that not existed in Glassfish.

 * Numerous improvements and quicker bugfixes in comparison to the existing Glassfish
 * Java 11(or above) support